The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

-This is your ultimate 2-day itinerary to Kyoto!
+This is the ultimate 2-day highlights itinerary to Kyoto!
 Kyoto is one of the many cities you have to visit when planning a trip to Japan.
 It is the opposite of Tokyo, and you will love the traditional vibe of Kyoto.

 From traditional Japanese temples and shrines to geisha to amazing food.
 Kyoto is fantastic!
-Be prepared to wake up early and expect Kyoto to be busy!
-I feel like Kyoto is a love-and-hate relationship.
+Be prepared to wake up early, and expect Kyoto to be busy!

-Check out the crowd congestion forecast from Kyoto City Official before planning your trip!
+Check out the crowd congestion forecast from Kyoto City before planning your trip!

 The authentic vibe in Kyoto is amazing, but it’s also very crowded and touristy!
 Especially during summer, fall and cherry blossom season.

-I’ve crafted the perfect 2-day itinerary to Kyoto for you with all the highlights.
+I’ve crafted the perfect 2-day highlights itinerary to Kyoto for you with all the best things to see for your first-time visit.

 How many days in Kyoto is enough?

-Kyoto is definitely not as big as Tokyo or Osaka, but there is a lot to see and, of course, to eat.
-If you’re stressed on time, I recommend spending at least two full days in Kyoto.
+Kyoto is not as big as Tokyo or Osaka, but there is a lot to see and, of course, to eat.
+If you’re pressed for time, I recommend spending at least two full days in Kyoto.
 This means staying two nights so you can get the most out of both days and start your days early.

 The best option is to stay for at least three full days for a more relaxed pace.